ocaml-ppx/ppx_deriving_yojson/README.md

 #### [@encoding]

-Very large `int64` and `nativeint` numbers can wrap when decoded in a runtime which only has floats, e.g. JavaScript and Lua.
+Very large `int64` and `nativeint` numbers can wrap when decoded in a runtime which represents all numbers using double-precision floating point, e.g. JavaScript and Lua.
 It is possible to specify the <code>[@encoding \`string]</code> attribute to encode them as strings.

 #### [@default]